 - The way the narrative progressed reminded me of the Cultural Revolution in China.
 I also drew parallels to other ideological upheavals and policing in totalitarian regimes.

 - The traditional Roman elites’ inability to recognize the threats in the 4th century made me think of some of the intergenerational tensions I see in America regarding how seriously we should take the youth surge in white supremacist groups.

 - From a religious perspective, the outline of how the multicultural polis actually operated in this period was actually really valuable.
-It underscores efforts among the Hellenic polytheistic community to focus on the oikos (household) and its rituals, as these spaces are within our locus of control.
+It underscores efforts among worshippers of Hellenic Gods to focus on the oikos (household) and its rituals, as these spaces are within our locus of control.

 - Watts explicitly describes Christian reactions to being exposed to traditional religious behaviors, specifically smells and the ashes of sacrifice.
 Apparently, going into a traditional religionist’s home was spiritually fraught and potentially soul-imperiling because one couldn’t know if scents came from religious offerings or from secular attempts to keep the house from smelling like sewage.
 This eventually escalated into the removal of sacrificial altars from the Roman Senate, as many Christians said that having sacrifice itself was an assault on their religion.
 This does not surprise me given certain recent stories.

 - I still have no idea what to say to people who believe I am persecuting them by just lighting incense in my own fucking apartment.

 - Also, reading about banning sacrifice/incense/&c. stresses me out, so maybe I ordered more incense than usual for my religious offerings.